swiftlang/swift-evolution-metadata-extractor/CONTRIBUTING.md

 When the schema or tool version increments, the package version is incremented in the same way (major/minor/patch).

 The package version may also be incremented for bug fixes or internal improvements that do not affect the public interface of the schema or the tool.

+### Version Update Process

+When updating the tool or schema version, files used in the tests need to be updated to reflect the updated version.

+The tool version is defined in the `ToolVersion` struct defined in `CommandLineSupport.swift`.
+The schema version is defined in the `EvolutionMetadata` struct in `EvolutionMetadata.swift`.

+Run the script `update-test-files.sh` to update all snapshots and json files used for tests.

+When updating the tool or schema version, tests will initially fail.
+After updating the test files, all tests should pass.